Skip to content

 A task is dead-lettered when it has exhausted all configured retries and will not run again.
 At that point, three things happen exactly once per failed task:

 1. A durable FailedTask row is recorded (status DEAD).
 This is the system of record — it survives restarts and is what the metrics endpoint counts.
 It is the same row the failed-task admin viewset reads.
+From 0.4, the row will also carry a project_id column (nullable — not every dead-lettered task is project-scoped) so failures will be attributable to a project directly from the admin API or the ORM, not only from the alert log line’s extra field.

 2. A structured WARNING log line is emitted by the trueppm_api.apps.scheduling.receivers logger: